 Wacom’s step up from the entry-level One is the Intuos.
 Even though it’s costlier than the Huion H1060P, it only has about half that tablet’s LPI.

 So why the extra dosh?
 Two reasons: firstly, the Intuos can be used wirelessly.
-You can buy without Bluetooth for £4 less on Amazon, but it’s such a meagre saving we can’t imagine anyone opting for that.
-Although, for our friends across the pond, the non-Bluetooth version is currently on sale via the Wacom website for just $39.95, so there's a bit more incentive to opt for the less tech-y version.
+The non-Bluetooth version is currently on sale via the Wacom website for £55.90, or our friends across the pond, for just $39.95, so there's some incentive to opt for the less tech-y version.

 Secondly, it comes with a trio of free software packages: Corel Painter Essentials 7 (for digital painting), Clip Studio Paint Pro (for drawing and painting) and Core AfterShot Pro 3 (photo post-production).
 That’s a great selection if you’re interested in trying out lots of different things with your tablet.